cannam/repoint/README.md

 is required.

 Run `vext status` to do the same thing but without using the network.
-That's much faster but can only tell you whether something is in place for each library, not whether it's the newest thing available.
+That's much faster but it can only tell you whether a library is present locally at all, not necessarily whether it's the newest version.

-The statuses that may be reported are:
+The statuses that may be reported by `review` or `status` are:

 For unpinned libraries: